Haritsmz/E-commerce-Public-Dataset-Analysis/README.md

 streamlit run dashboard/dashboard.py
 ```
 This will start the Streamlit server and open a new page in your default web browser with the URL of the Streamlit app.
-Or you can run the dashboard directly from the web browser by clicking on the following link:
+Or you can run the dashboard directly from the web browser by clicking on the following link: [STREAMLIT APP LINK](https://e-commerce-performance-dashboard-haritsmz.streamlit.app/)